1to3for5vi7ate9x/cartesia-poc/README.md

 1. **Text Generation**: Interactive testing of Cartesia models
 2. **Testing Framework**: Interface to run standardized tests
 3. **System Information**: Details about the current system state
+4. **Text-to-Speech**: Convert generated text to speech using Cartesia's TTS API

 Access the web interface at http://localhost:8080 when the server is running.

+### Text-to-Speech Functionality

+The TTS tab in the web interface allows you to:
+- Convert any text to speech using Cartesia's TTS API
+- Select from various voice options
+- Customize audio parameters
+- Play or download the generated audio

+Note: TTS functionality requires a valid Cartesia API key to be set in your `.env` file.

 ## Performance Metrics